Founder and Chair

-Charities: ACLU, Atlanta Community Food Bank, Los Vecinos de Buford Highway, The Bail Project
+NONPROFITS ACLU, Atlanta Community Food Bank, Los Vecinos de Buford Highway, the Bail Project

 Legal and Advocacy Director

 Azadeh Shahshahani works to protect the human rights of immigrants and Muslim, Middle Eastern, and South Asian communities throughout the Southeast.
-She helped produce a widely read 2017 report, Imprisoned Justice, exposing conditions in two of Georgia’s largest immigration detention centers; her recent work includes documenting violations at the Irwin County Detention Center, including invasive gynecological procedures without consent.
+Her recent work includes documenting violations at the Irwin County Detention Center, including invasive gynecological procedures without consent.
+Her work led to a U.S. Senate investigation and hearing and the removal of all detained migrants from the center.
 She also played a key role in convincing the City of Atlanta to stop detaining immigrants in the city jail.
+Shahshahani is also co-counsel in a lawsuit on behalf of detained immigrants subjected to forced labor at the Stewart Detention Center.
 A past president of the National Lawyers Guild, Shahshahani previously worked as the national security and immigrant-rights project director with the American Civil Liberties Union of Georgia.

 Nathaniel Q. Smith